AssemblyAI/assemblyai-ruby-sdk/README.md

 # AssemblyAI Ruby SDK

-The Ruby SDK provides classes and methods to serialize and deserialize the types for the AssemblyAI APIs.
+The AssemblyAI Ruby SDK provides an easy-to-use interface for interacting with the AssemblyAI API, which supports async, audio intelligence models, as well as the latest LeMUR models.
-In the future the SDK will include clients to call the API too.
+We're working on adding real-time transcription to the Ruby SDK.

 # Documentation